moq-wg/moq-transport/draft-moq-terminology.md

 * Fragment. {{CMAF}} (section 6.4.1)

 ## Transmission
-Containers are futher split so they can be transmitted over IP.
+Containers are further split so they can be transmitted over IP.
 These are sent over the network and may be lost.

 Examples: